 As part of their commitment to language learning, BRIC Language Systems have created a $1,000 BRIC Go Global Scholarship.
 The scholarship is awarded to the student who has the best understanding of the importance of language learning and its place in society.

-GO!
-Overseas is proud to support international education through scholarships available to students participating in study abroad programs.
+Go Overseas is proud to support international education through scholarships available to students participating in study abroad programs.
 Scholarships are awarded each year.
-The scholarship is awarded based on the creativity and analytical thinking displayed through writing samples and/or video submissions.
-The award for each scholarship is $1,000.
+Eligibility and amounts vary.

 The Killam Fellowships Program provides an opportunity for exceptional undergraduate students in the United States to spend either one semester or a full academic year as an exchange student in Canada.
 The award is $5,000 per semester.